Klamath Falls Wetlands Areas

 BLM Info Page for Wood River NWR

-There are quite a few water bird blinds and raptor blinds in the Klamath Falls Wetlands, both in the Oregon and California locations.Here is a link to the rules & regs to get into a blind.
+There are quite a few water bird blinds and raptor blinds in the Klamath Falls Wetlands, both in the Oregon and California locations that can be reserved.

 For more great not so governmental information on the Klamath Falls Wetlands check out the Wingwatchers site.